matthojo/localisation.js/README.md

 replacing 'welcome' with your required text key name.

 ### Generating a language drop down
-There is also the ability to create a drop down box with only the languages supported in your JSON visible.
+There is also the ability to create a drop down box containing only the languages supported in your JSON.
 You can either specify a parent for the drop down to go into, or create a drop down where the script is called.

 This appends to a container called 'form_container' and has a class of 'form'.
 The 'false' says its not near the script.
 ```javascript
 language.createLanguageChooser("form", "Choose Language", false, "form_container");